Legal Fees In A Divorce: Who Is Responsible?

 When the financial circumstances of both parties are substantially similar, and one party’s inability and the other party’s ability to pay have not been shown, an award of attorney’s fees is an abuse of discretion.
 Allowing attorney fees is never automatic, nor is it mandated simply upon a showing that one spouse has a slightly greater ability to pay the fees.
 It is insufficient to merely show that the parties’ incomes differ significantly.

-When determining an award of attorney fees, the allocation of assets and liabilities and the relative earning abilities of the parties should be considered.
+When determining an award of divorce attorney fees, the allocation of assets and liabilities and the relative earning abilities of the parties should be considered.
 Regarding earnings, the court may consider both current and prospective income.
 The court may also consider why attorney fees were incurred in the first place and whether one party’s conduct precipitated the litigation.

 If it has been determined that an award of fees is appropriate, the trial court must then determine if the fees are reasonable.
 The party seeking fees bears the burden of demonstrating their reasonableness with sufficient evidence.
 While a hearing on the reasonable nature of attorney’s fees is not necessary in every case, especially where the trial judge is familiar with the procedural history of the case, the party contesting the award is entitled to a hearing upon request.